-Mustang is situated in the North of the Annapurna Himal.
-And its territory is extended up to the border of Tibet (China).
-The Mustang Region used to be known as the Mustang kingdom and was close to foreigners.
-Even after, the entrance was tightly restricted for foreigners.
+Mustang lies in the North of the Annapurna Himal.
+Its territory extends up to the border of Tibet (China).
+Firstly, the Mustang Region was one of the kingdoms in ancient times and was close to foreigners.
+Even after, the entrance for foreigners had tightly restricted.
 As a result, it attracted a lot of attention as a restricted area.

 The border with Tibet is only a short distance from here.
 We can either return back from Lo Manthang through the same trail or head back to Jomsom by the holy pilgrimage site of Muktinath.